Fairose-R/Codox_Task1_Todo-List/README.md

-Check it out on GitHub and see it live here: [Live Link]
+Check it out on GitHub and see it live here: [ https://fairose-r.github.io/Codox_Task1_Todo-List/]

 After days of dedication and hard work, I’m thrilled to share my completed To-Do List Project for Task 1!
 This project involved multiple stages, from frontend design to implementing backend logic with CRUD operations and local storage to ensure data persistence.